 UWSHC provides evaluation and treatment to children and adults with little or no functional speech.
 An AAC system may include a low-tech communication aid (e.g., communication board), a high-tech device (e.g., iPad or electronic device with voice output), or a combination of both.
-Individuals with different types of disorders (e.g., autism, cerebral palsy, cognitive delay) or medical conditions (e.g., stroke, brain injury, ALS) may find AAC to be helpful in supporting their communication.
 AAC is implemented on a temporary or long-term basis, depending on individual needs.
-Our goal is for clients to be able to more fully participate in educational, recreational, and functional daily living activities.
+AAC may be helpful in supporting communication for individuals who have:

 AAC Talk & Toy (ToT) Time